Skip to main content

 Management of children with Edwards syndrome is complex; it requires sensitive counselling, discussions with the family and shared decision making.

-Patient support charity SOFT UK provides some guidance about managing such conversations with families.
+Patient support charity SOFT UK provides some guidance about managing such conversations with families during both the antenatal and postnatal periods.
 For some patients, a palliative approach may be pursued; for others, more intensive interventions may be undertaken.
 Care should be delivered via a multidisciplinary team.

 Resources